pupil-labs/hmd-eyes/README.md

 Building blocks for eye tracking in Augmented Reality `AR` and Virtual Reality `VR` or more generally Head Mounted Displays `HMD`.
 This repository demonstrates how to implement it with Unity3D.

+## General restructuring
+PupilGazeTracker, which previously contained multiple classes has been separated into multiple files.
+These mostly correspond to classes that existed before, but were also reorganized to condense everything.
+This is still a work in progress.
+As a result of that, we concentrated on the 2D calibration - for now - and will add previously existing functionality in future releases.

+## Main new files/classes with a short description
+Connection -> Handles communication with ZeroMQ/NetMQ including initialization, sending and receiving messages PupilData -> Used to save and provide pupil positions PupilGazeTracker -> Main class to initialize settings, start the calibration process and implement standard gaze visualization
+PupilSettings -> Home to project variables and properties including calibration and connection instances PupilTools -> Handles message generation to be pushed through the sockets but also implements the calibration itself, as it is deeply connected with the former

 ## Setup

 1. Make sure that you have [Pupil Capture or Pupil Service](https://github.com/pupil-labs/pupil/releases/latest) on a Linux, macOS, or Windows 10 machine.